By train, bus, plane, car

 The main railway stations on the cycle route:

-- Brittany: Morlaix (TGV high-speed train), Lannion (TGV high-speed train), St Brieuc (TGV high-speed train), and St Malo (TGV high-speed train)
+- Brittany: Morlaix (TGV high-speed train), Lannion (TGV high-speed train), St Brieuc (TGV high-speed train), St Malo (TGV high-speed train) and Dol-de-Bretagne.

-- Normandy: Pontorson - Mont-Saint-Michel, Saint-Lô, Cherbourg (TGV high-speed train), Bayeux, Trouville-Deauville, Le Havre (TGV high-speed train), Fécamp, Dieppe, and Le Tréport Mers-Les-Bains
+- Normandy: Pontorson - Mont-Saint-Michel, Saint-Lô, Carentan, Cherbourg (TGV high-speed train), Bayeux, Caen, Trouville-Deauville, Le Havre (TGV high-speed train), Dieppe.

-- Hauts-de-France: Etaples Le Touquet, Boulogne Ville (TGV high-speed train), Calais Ville (TGV high-speed train), Dunkirk (TGV high-speed train).
+- Hauts-de-France: Rue, Rang-du-Fliers, Etaples Le Touquet, Boulogne Ville (TGV high-speed train), Calais Ville (TGV high-speed train), Dunkirk (TGV high-speed train).

 Getting to the route from abroad